nirizr/pytest-idapro/README.rst

 =============

-A pytest module for The Interactive Disassembler and IDAPython, by executing an internal pyetest runner inside IDA or mocking IDAPython functionality outside of IDA.
+A pytest module for The Interactive Disassembler and IDAPython, by executing an internal pytest runner inside IDA or mocking IDAPython functionality outside of IDA.

 Motivation
 ----------